mattlean/sleep-score/README.md

 We'll use 20% for this example.

-### Sleep Metrics
+### Record Sleep Metric Parameters

 Now that we have our goals defined, all we need to do is sleep and gather metrics for a session.

-These are the actual measurements taken from a particular sleep session that will be evaluated against your goals:
+These are the actual measurements taken from a particular sleep session that will be evaluated:

 - **Bedtime**: When you feel asleep
 - **Time asleep**: How long you stayed asleep